laowantong/paroxython/docs/md/pipeline_documentation.md

 The first thing to clarify is that the strings which constitute the `data` lists are not simple names, but “descriptions” of names.
 These descriptions, or **patterns**, are written in the language of regular expressions, and more precisely in the dialect implemented by the third-party module [regex](https://pypi.org/project/regex/)[^regex-credits].

 [^regex-credits]:
-    This module appears to be here to stay, since it is proeminently featured at the top of the more mundane standard library [re](https://docs.python.org/3/library/re.html).
+    This module appears to be here to stay, since it is proeminently featured in the documentation of the more mundane standard library [re](https://docs.python.org/3/library/re.html).
     Thanks and kudos to the author, Matthew Barnett: without his awesome work, many parts of our code would have been much tougher to write, and much slower to execute.

 ..tip::